 The World's Most Versatile Lime

-Also known as the Tahiti lime or Bearss lime, the Persian Lime is the most popular lime around-and for good reason.
-You'll absolutely love all the limes this tree will give you.
-Trademark lime-green fruit, dripping with citrus flavor will populate your tree season after season.
-Persian limes combine the savory blend of a key lime and a lemon, but without the seeds, bitterness or acidity.
+Also known as the Tahiti Lime or Bearss Lime, the Persian Lime is the most popular lime around…and for good reason.
+Trademark lime-green fruit, dripping with citrus flavor, will populate your tree season after season.
+Persian Limes combine the savory blend of a Key Lime and a lemon, but without the seeds, bitterness or acidity.
 Its full size practically weighs down the branches, giving you a lime that's simply unbeatable.

 Persian 'Bearss' Lime Tree Pollination